unoplatform/uno/doc/articles/features/windows-applicationmodel-datatransfer.md

 `Flush` operation has an empty implementation.
 In contrast to UWP, on other platforms data automatically remain in the clipboard even after application is closed.

 `ContentChanged` event can observe clipboard changes only when the application is in the foreground.

+On macOS, the `ContentChanged` event checks for clipboard changes by polling the current `NSPasteboard` change count in 1 second intervals.
+The polling starts only after first subscriber attaches to `ContentChanged` event and stops after the last subscriber unsubscribes.